|Jim Jorgensen on the Development of Soccer in the United States

 Women’s Professional Soccer, the new league set to begin in the spring of 2009, will offer international players even more of an opportunity to foster their skills and catch up to the level of American play.
 Jorgensen said that with only eight teams in the league, the pool of available positions would not increase that much.

-He believes that most of the better American players would still be playing in the Women’s Premier Soccer League and the USL’s W-League, both of which are certified as amateur (players are only compensated for expenses).
+He believes that most of the better American soccer players would still be playing in the Women’s Premier Soccer League and the USL’s W-League, both of which are certified as amateur (players are only compensated for expenses).
 In this way, the two leagues would be left to “fight it out” to see who ranks as the second highest division of women’s soccer.

 As for the problem that he says is facing women’s soccer, Jorgensen stated that the best way to develop these players is by doing exactly that: developing.
 There are too many youth clubs simply looking to sell the fact that they can win and can get a player noticed by colleges, clubs which he calls “excellent marketers.”